HomeletW/OST/README.md

 # OST Helper
 Made for McCanny Secondary School, Dev by HongCheng Wei ([homeletwei@gmail.com](mailto::homeletwei@gmail.com)).

+## Install OST Helper

+To install OST Helper, download the latest installer from [here](https://github.com/Homelet/OST/blob/master/Release/V%201.1/OST%20Helper_v1.1_installer.exe?raw=true), double click to run the OST Helper installer.
+The installer will prompt you where to install.
+After the installation is complete, open the folder that the program is installed in and double click `OST Helper.exe` to run OST Helper.
+There might be a short delay after you double click to run the program, this is normal.

+You can also create [a desktop shortcut](#how-to-create-desktop-shortcut) and [a start menu shortcut](#how-to-create-start-menu-shortcut).

+See the previous Release of OST Helper, check [here](Release).

 ## Overview
 OST Helper is a program that helps to create and modify the Ontario Student Transcript (OST) easily.